 Dragonfly is built of hand-laid, reinforced fibreglass and polyester/vinylester resin combined with 15-20 mm PVC sandwich foam core with closed cells, which do not absorb water.
-Therefore, the boat is at all times unsinkable.
+Therefore, the boat is unsinkable at all times, as this foam core has the same function as life jacket.

-For eventual repairs use ONLY products on polyester/vinylester basis.
-Epoxy can be used in an emergency, but cannot be cosmetically improved later with gelcoat.
+For repairs use ONLY products based on polyester/vinylester basis.
+Epoxy can be used in an emergency but cannot be cosmetically improved later with gelcoat.

-If repairs are done where gelcoat finish is not needed or if the finish needs painting - epoxy resin is actually to be recommended.
+If repairs are done where gelcoat finish is not needed (like under the waterline) or if the finish needs painting - epoxy resin is to be recommended.